In the days just gone by, seeking help was an arduous exercise in itself.

 Past the glitches of Gmail and traditional helpdesk tools

-- Assigning and assigning emails becomes undemanding
+- Assigning and routing emails to the right point of contact becomes undemanding

 - Communication flow gets sorted and untangled